ivarsaris/PoolDrillz-MS2/README.md

 The footer is stuck to the bottom, so it doesn't take up screen space when the user is scrolling through a page.

 I started with blue(#0875c3) and orange(#FFA400) as the only colours used in the application.
 After a while, I decided that it was a little boring and I wanted to add some more colours.
-I checked my favourite colour website [color-hex](https://www.color-hex.com/) to see which colors compliment orange and blue.
+I checked my favourite colour website [colour-hex](https://www.colour-hex.com/) to see which colours compliment orange and blue.
 Pink( #ff005b), and light green(#00ffa4) were recommended.
 I used these colours throughout the application.
-I also made the background of certain sections and of the exercise colums grey.
+I also made the background of certain sections and of the exercise columns grey.
 I did this because I thought the whole application was looking a little white.

-I placed all forms in the center of the page.
+I placed all forms in the centre of the page.
 This because the forms are the most important part of the page.
 The attention needs to go there immediately.
 The same goes for the exercise information in the viewexercise template.
 The user can go straight back to the exercises page from the viewexercise and editexercise template with a button.